Samperebikovsky/data-512-project/README.md

 - The qualitative data and articles may be biased.
 - There are some blank/missing spots in the data.

+## Process
+To follow the process for this analysis please refer to project_A5_A6.ipynb for a guide on the quantitative side of the analysis.
+Supplement this with the articles linked above and you will be able to replicate my results and come to a similar conculsion.

 ## License and Terms of Use
 - [Kaggle repository of Johns Hopkins University COVID-19 data](https://www.kaggle.com/antgoldbloom/covid19-data-from-john-hopkins-university?select=RAW_us_confirmed_cases.csv) is licnesed under Attribution 4.0 International (CC BY 4.0).